Salary.com logo

 Where Salary.com earns its place for mid-market teams

-10B+ data points with HR-reported sources
+Salary.com market data with 10B+ data points and HR-reported sources

-Pay Equity Suite with remediation modelling
+Salary.com Pay Equity Suite with remediation modelling

-JobArchitect for centralized job description management
+Salary.com JobArchitect for centralized job description management

-Skills library mapped to 16,000+ job titles
+Salary.com skills library mapped to 16,000+ job titles

 Limitations